vascowhite/Time/readme.md

 }
 ```

+Other methods of installation are possible, but supported.

 ###TimeValue
 This class represents a time datatype.
 It knows nothing about dates, if you need times associated with dates, then PHP's
 [DateTime][2] Classes are what you are looking for.

 There are various methods available for manipulating and comparing TimeValue objects.

-TimeValue implements the __toString() magic method, so it can be echoed etc..
+TimeValue implements the `__toString()` magic method, so it can be echoed etc..

 ####TimeValue::__construct()